biosql/biosql.github.io/wiki/Enhancement_Requests.md

 `  enddate DATE NULL`
 `);`

-Example SQL - give me all the entries from GenBank as they existed on Jan 1, 2002
+</sql> Example SQL - give me all the entries from GenBank as they
+existed on Jan 1, 2002 <sql>

 `SELECT bioentry.*`
 `FROM   bioentry`